keneanung/GMCPAdditions/README.md

 - [Char](#char) - information about a character
 - [Char.Skills](#charskills) - information about skills known by the player
 - [Char.Items](#charitems) - information about items in inventory and room, with live updates
+- [Char.Defences](#chardefences) - Sends information about defences of the character
+- [Char.Afflictions](#charafflictions) - Sends information about afflictions of the character
 - [Comm.Channel](#commchannel) - identification of communication channels and player lists
 - [Room](#room) - various information about the current room
 - [Redirect](#redirect) - redirect output to another window